Ferdinand Foch: 1914

 On the outbreak of World War I, Foch was in command of XX Corps, part of the Second Army of General de Castelnau.
 On 14 August the Corps advanced towards the Sarrebourg–Morhange line, taking heavy casualties in the Battle of the Frontiers.
-The defeat of the XV Corps to its right forced Foch into retreat.
+The defeat of the 15th Army Corps (France) to its right forced Foch into retreat.
 Foch acquitted himself well, covering the withdrawal to Nancy and the Charmes Gap before launching a counter-attack that prevented the Germans from crossing the River Meurthe.

 Foch was then selected to command the newly formed Ninth Army during the First Battle of the Marne with Maxime Weygand as his chief of staff.
 Only a week after taking command, with the whole French Army in full retreat, he was forced to fight a series of defensive actions to prevent a German breakthrough.
 During the advance at the marshes at St.-Gond he is said to have declared: "My centre is yielding.
 My right is retreating.
 Situation excellent.
 I am attacking."
 These words were seen as a symbol both of Foch's leadership and of French determination to resist the invader at any cost, although there is little evidence that the signal was sent.
-Accordingly, on 4 October 1914, Ferdinand was made the Assistant Commander-in-Chief of the Northern Zone under Joseph Joffre.
+Accordingly, on 4 October 1914, Foch was made the Assistant Commander-in-Chief of the Northern Zone under Joseph Joffre.

 Foch's counterattack was an implementation of the theories he had developed during his staff college days and succeeded in stopping the German advance.
 Foch received further reinforcements from the Fifth Army and, following another attack on his forces, counter-attacked again on the Marne.
 The Germans dug in before eventually retreating.
 On 12 September, Foch regained the Marne at Châlons and liberated the city.
 The people of Châlons greeted as a hero the man widely believed to have been instrumental in stopping the retreat and stabilising the Allied position.
 Receiving thanks from the Bishop of Châlons (Joseph-Marie Tissier), Foch piously replied, "non nobis, Domine, non nobis, sed nomini tuo da gloriam" ("Not unto us, o Lord, not unto us, but to Your name give glory", Psalm 115:1).